PowerGym: A Reinforcement Learning Environment for Volt-Var Control in Power Distribution Systems: Related Work

-In other domains of deep RL, researchers have begun to recognize the importance of having high-quality benchmark environments to facilitate the research into RL application.
+In other domains of deep RL, researchers recognized the importance of having high-quality benchmark environments to facilitate the research into RL application.
 This has led to the development of environments such as OpenAI Gym for training RL agents to play a variety of games and for robotic control~\citep{brockman2016openai}, Safety Gym for safe RL exploration~\citep{Ray2019} and ns3-gym for training RL in networks research problems~\citep{gawlowicz2018ns3}.
-A more closely related benchmark includes the Grid2Op environment, which allows researchers to train an RL agent to address the challenges of unpredictable power generation from renewable energy sources and robustness to power systems' topology change~\citep{MAROT2020106635}.
-Nevertheless, a standardized benchmark for Volt-Var control environments with the flexibility of instantiating systems of various sizes is still lacking.
-To this end, we hope that this work serves to fill the gap in the community as a unified benchmark environment for RL research in Volt-Var control applications.
+More closely related benchmarks include the Grid2Op \citep{grid2op} and Gym-ANM \citep{henry2021anm}.
+Grid2Op is the platform used for the Learning To Run Power Network (L2PRN) challenge, controlling unpredictable power generation from renewable energy sources through power systems' topology change~\citep{MAROT2020106635}.
+Gym-ANM is an RL environment that models Active Network Management (ANM) for renewable energy.
+Nevertheless, a standardized benchmark for Volt-Var control environments with the flexibility of instantiating systems of various sizes and difficulty is still lacking.
+To this end, we hope that PowerGym serves to fill the gap in the community as a unified benchmark environment for RL research in Volt-Var control.